mbernste/mbernste.github.io/_posts/elementary_matrices.md

 Now, what kinds of algebraic operations can we perform on the equations of the system to solve it?
 There are three main categories:

 1. **Scalar multiplication**: Simply multiply both sides of one of the equations by a scalar.
 2. **Row swap**: You can move one equation above or below another.
-Note, the order the equations are written is irrevalent to t
+Note, the order the equations are written is irrevalent to the solution, so swapping rows is really just changing how we organize the formulas.
+Nonetheless, this organization will be important as we demonstrate how elementary matrices can be used to solve the system.
+3. **XXXXX**

 Note that we can also write this final form of the system of linear equations as follows: